MaSe69/dssb/index.md

 Many might notice dataframes only as a tool that helps on some topics.

-- [Visualization](altair_story) - Starting with the Vega cars, introducing themes, exploring Altair interactivity, advancing to multi selection.
+- [Explorative Data Analysis](altair_story) - Starting with the Vega cars, introducing themes, exploring Altair interactivity, advancing to multi selection.
 - [Time series](time_series_story) - Data of a year are used to predict data of the next year leading to Logistics regression.
-- [Categorization](categorization_story) - Data are clustered and the clusters visualized.
+- [Categorization](cat_story) - Data are clustered and the clusters visualized.

-### Visualization of Pandas Dataframes using Altair
+### Explorative Data Analysis Using Pandas and Altair

 The chart below shows the static version of an interactive chart in which the legend can be used to select one or multiple items.
 Because this landing page should remain neat and fast, the interactive version and the explanation is on a separate page.
 Just click on the image to go there and you find the interactive chart.